rpkamp/report-array/README.md

 ];
 ```

-you often see code that goes along the lines of
+What you often end up with is code that looks like this:

 ```php
 $report = [];